klingj3/PythonScrabble/README.md

-# Python command-line Scrabble
+# Python command-line SQUABBLE

-A terminal Scrabble implementation for local hot-seat play or against computer opponents that search the move space each turn.
+A familiar-seeming but legally distinct word game for the terminal: local hot-seat play or computer opponents that search the move space each turn.

 ## Requirements